cedricium/worklog/README.md

     refactor
       Legacy code rewrites or code improvements/enhancements.

-  -d, --date=<date>
-    Override the default date (default being NOW) for the entry being recorded.
-Needs to be an ISO 8601-like date string (e.g., "2022-11-04").

   -i, --important
     Mark/flag the entry as important.
 Useful if entry is a known "big-deal" and warrants special attention when reviewing entries later.

-  -t, --text=<txt>
-    Use the given <txt> as the entry body.
-No limit on length for now, though ideally should be kept short (think tweet size).
 ```

 ### `$ worklog add`